 Perhaps most spectacular is the Four Seasons Resort The Biltmore, at $545 a night its located for luxury opposite Santa Barbara’s best coastline.

-But our personal favourite for a surf trip to Santa Barbara is The Goodland.
-If your idea of the ultimate California retreat is longboards, poolside cocktails and coastal cuisine, make sure to check-in at this Santa Barbara hotel, at just $173 a night it’s a steal.
+But our personal favorite for a surf trip to Santa Barbara is The Goodland.
+If your idea of the ultimate California retreat is longboards, poolside cocktails, and coastal cuisine, make sure to check-in at this Santa Barbara hotel, at just $173 a night it’s a steal.

 And, the surf-friendly options don’t end there.
-Simply plan where you intend to catch the most waves, and you can bet there are plenty of hotels in the vicinity.
+Simply plan where you intend to catch the most waves whilst surfing Santa Barbara, and you can bet there are plenty of surf resorts and hotels in the vicinity.

 Santa Barbara hasn’t earned its place in the surfing hall of fame for nothing, and there really is something for everyone in this California hotspot.
 Even on days when you don’t fancy getting in the water (which is unlikely, right?), Santa Barbara offers a zoo among other fantastic activities.